php/policies/third-party-code.rst

 PHP Tooling
 ===========

-PHP tooling MAY make use third party libraries, provided that the library meets all of the “Inclusion” criteria, and does not meet any of the “Exclusion” criteria.
+PHP tooling MAY make use of third party libraries, provided that the library meets all of the “Inclusion” criteria, and does not meet any of the “Exclusion” criteria.